 Impairment of Long-Lived Assets - Long-lived assets other than goodwill consist primarily of fixed assets, which we periodically evaluate for potential impairment.
 Whenever events or circumstances change, an assessment is made as to whether there has been an impairment in the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset exceed its net book value as of the assessment date.
-No such event or change in circumstances occurred; therefore, no such impairment occurred during the three months ended March 31, 2018 and 2017.
+No such event or change in circumstances occurred; therefore, no such impairment occurred during the six months ended June 30, 2018 and 2017.

 Stock-Based Compensation - The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
 The resulting compensation expense, net of expected forfeitures, for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which is generally three years for stock options.
 For stock options with performance-based vesting provisions, recognition of compensation expense, net of expected forfeitures, commences if and when the achievement of the performance criteria is deemed probable.
-The compensation expense, net of expected forfeitures, for performance-based stock options is recognized over the relevant performance period.
-Awards of stock that are not performance-based are valued at the fair market value on the date of the grant and are amortized over the service period of the award.
+The compensation expense, net of expected forfeitures, for performance-based are valued at the fair market value on the date of the grant and are amortized over the service period of the award.
 Non-employee stock-based compensation is accounted for in accordance with the guidance of Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") Topic 505, Equity.
 As such, the Company recognizes expense based on the estimated fair value of options granted to non-employees over their vesting period, which is generally the period during which services are rendered and deemed completed by such non-employees.

 Fair Value of Financial Instruments - The guidance under FASB ASC Topic 825, Financial Instruments, requires disclosure of the fair value of certain financial instruments.
 Financial instruments in the accompanying financial statements consist of cash equivalents, accounts payable and long-term obligations.
-The carrying amount of cash equivalents and accounts payable approximate their fair value because of their short-term nature.
+The carrying amount of cash equivalents and accounts payable approximate their fair value due to their short-term nature.
 The carrying value of remaining long-term obligations, including the current portion, approximates fair value because the fixed interest rate approximates current market interest rates available on similar instruments.